 - Potato starch - to make the sauce thick and glossy.
 Corn starch or tapioca starch also work as substitutes.

 The first step is to rehydrate the dry shiitake mushrooms in water.
-Make sure you only use dried shiitake mushrooms for this recipe as the flavour of fresh ones is not so strong.
+Make sure you only use dried shiitake mushrooms for this recipe, as the flavor of fresh ones is not so strong.

 Soak them for about 20-30 minutes until softened.
 You can also use this time to set your rice.
 (If you don't have a rice cooker, check out my post on how to cook fluffy Japanese style rice on the stove!)